-What you drive.
+What you drive

 Car insurance providers often develop vehicle safety ratings by collecting a large amount of data from customer claims and analyzing industry safety reports, and they may offer discounts to auto customers who drive safer vehicles.
 The opposite can apply for less safe rides.

 - Some insurers increase premiums for cars more susceptible to damage, occupant injury or theft and they lower rates for those that fare better than the norm on those measures.

 So before you head down to the dealership, do some research on the car you want to purchase.
 Does the vehicle that has caught your eye have strong safety ratings?
 Is this specific model often stolen?
-Knowing the answers to a few simple questions can go a long way in keeping your rates low.
+Knowing the answers to a few simple questions can go a long way toward keeping your rates low.

-How often, and how far, you drive.
+How often, and how far, you drive

 People who use their car for business and long-distance commuting normally pay more than those who drive less.
-The more miles you drive in a year, the higher the chances of a crash — regardless of how safe a driver you are.
+The more miles you drive in a year, the higher the chances of a collision — regardless of how safe a driver you are.